-Despite what the media proclaimed, Wael Ghonim, the marketing guy from Google didn’t start the Egyptian revolution in February 2011.
-The “Arab Spring” wasn’t started by Twitter.
+Despite what the media proclaimed, Wael Ghonim, the marketing guy from Google didn’t start the February 2011 revolution in Egypt.
+No, the “Arab Spring” wasn’t started by Twitter.
 Or Facebook.
-No, it was started by something bad.
+It was started by something bad.
 Something so intolerable that it finally set the Egyptian people off.
 Something so agitating that they were pushed too far.
 And I’m fairly confident that something was us.

 My wife and I visited Egypt at the end of December 2010 and we (okay, I) had a habit of asking the locals what they thought of Mubarak.
 Not because we were all that curious about Egyptian rulers—not current ones, anyway—but just because his huge, swarthy mug was everywhere in Cairo.
 That, and because we were frequently at a loss for conversation topics. (“Hot enough for you?” doesn’t really translate.)

 Each time we asked the locals their opinion of president-for-life Hosni Mubarak, their reaction was the same: they’d do a quick look left, then right to make sure no one was listening, and then they’d curse in Arabic for five minutes.
 Not two months later, Mubarak and his oppressive regime was forced from power.
 Coincidence?
 Obviously not.
 That’s a textbook causal relationship, not simply correlation (ask any scientician.)

 Three hours into the 11-hour flight, I was bored, tired and crammed into United’s Economy seating praying the guy ahead of me wouldn’t put his seat back and snap my kneecaps.
 I placated myself with the belief that all the pain would be worth it.
 This was my chance to see remnants of the world’s first great civilization.
 To gaze upon the last remaining Wonder of the Ancient World: the Pyramids of Giza.
 And to touch a camel inappropriately.